WebAssembly/component-model/design/mvp/CanonicalABI.md

   waitable_set_index = packed >> 4
   return (CallbackCode(code), waitable_set_index)
 ```
-The ability to asynchronously wait, poll, yield and exit is thus available to
+The ability to asynchronously wait, yield and exit is thus available to
 both the `callback` and non-`callback` cases, making `callback` just an
 optimization to avoid allocating stacks for async languages that have avoided
 the need for stackful coroutines by design (e.g., `async`/`await` in JS,